linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ---

-## Important Note on OAuth 2.0 Scopes for Gmail SMTP Authentication
+## Side Note on OAuth 2.0 Scopes for Gmail SMTP Authentication
 > Just a side note — NO ACTION is needed for this part.

 You do **NOT** need to enable the Gmail API.